xarray-contrib/cupy-xarray/docs/index.md

 ## Installation

 > `cupy-xarray` will use an existing cupy installation, hence cupy needs to be installed manually!
-Please follow cupy's install instructions at <https://docs.cupy.dev/en/stable/install.html> or use the extras install
+Please follow cupy's install instructions at <https://docs.cupy.dev/en/stable/install.html>.

 CuPy-Xarray can be installed using `pip` or `conda`: